 Make the rest of your selections, or leave them on their default setting.
 For more information on these settings, see Create a new notebook and specify your instance options.

-Notebooks creates a new instance for you based on your custom container.
+Vertex AI Workbench creates a new user-managed notebooks instance for you based on your custom container.

 - Read about how to push container images to Container Registry.
-If the container images you push to Container Registry are derived from a Deep Learning Containers image, you can use these container images in creating Notebooks instances.
+If the container images you push to Container Registry are derived from a Deep Learning Containers image, you can use these container images in creating user-managed notebooks instances.

 - Read Best practices for writing Dockerfiles to learn more about modifying your custom containers.